sonic-net/SONiC/doc/reset_factory/ResetFactoryHLD.md

 Also, it allows the user to extend/replace the functionality by adding hooks to the config-setup directory.

-We will extend config-setup factory to support two new parameters (Keep-basic and Only-config).
+We will extend config-setup factory to support new factory type parameter (keep-basic).
-We will pass the parameter to the hook script so user can extend/replace those flows also.
+This parameter will be passed to the hook scripts so user can extend/replace those flows also.

+We will add a new conf file for config-setup: /etc/config-setup/config-setup.conf.
+The file will be imported in the script and it will store variables and configurations of the script.

 ##### Keep-basic

-It will filter current “config_db.json” according to a predefined template file:<br/>
-/usr/share/sonic/templates/keep-basic.json.j2<br/>
-It will keep the following tables:<br/>
+It will generate the default config_db.json merged with basic configurations from the current “config_db.json”<br/>
-DEVICE_METADATA, SSH_SERVER, PASSH, USER_MGMT, ROLE_MGMT, MGMT_PORT, MGMT_INTERFACE<br/>

-##### Only-config
-it will use the same default flow.
+The list of tables we will be stored in config-setup.conf:<br/>
+KEEP_BASIC_TABLES=MGMT_PORT,MGMT_INTERFACE,PASSW_HARDENING<br/>

+We will extend this list with th following tables after the merge of features:
+SSH_SERVER, USER_TABLE , ROLE_TABLE<br/>

 ## 4 <a name='CLI'></a>CLI